 - Thai Jasmine Rice

-- Heat a wok over medium heat with 1 tbsp of oil and red curry paste.
+- Heat a wok over medium heat with 1 tablespoon of oil and red curry paste.
 Stir for a minute till fragrant.
 Add pork and cook through.

 - Add green beans and taste for saltiness/sweetness.
 Here you can add fish sauce, and or sugar to you liking.
 Also, if you want more sauce, add a ¼ cup of water.
 Stir well and allow green beans to cook for about a minute.